 There are several red flags to watch for, which you’ll find at the bottom of this article in the Buying Tips section.

-Or, take advantage of my heavy lifting and explore the nine safest, most eco-friendly dinnerware brands below… All following the above criteria to a T.
+Or, take advantage of my heavy lifting and explore the nine safest, most eco-conscious dinnerware brands below… All following the above criteria to a T.

 The 9 Most Eco-friendly Dinnerware Brands and Marketplaces